williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

     42 [Eden: 9044.0M(9044.0M)->0.0B(320.0M) Survivors: 4096.0K->1132.0M Heap: 16.2G(18.0G)->14.8G(18.0G)]

-Young Gen is both Eden (containing brand new objects)+ Survivor spaces (containing objects that survived &gt;1 Minor collections, but &lt;
-tenuring threshold).
-Eden was completely emptied (9044MB-> 0), and it was also shrunk from 9044MB to 320MB.
+Young Gen is both Eden (containing brand new objects) plus Survivor spaces (containing objects that survived &gt;1 Minor collections, but &lt; tenuring threshold).
+Eden was completely emptied (9044MB -> 0), and it was also shrunk from 9044MB to 320MB.
 Some of the objects evacuated from Eden stayed in Survivor spaces as they were not yet over the tenuring threshold, 1132MB in total.

 The total heap size remains at 18GB (we had an `-Xmx18g`), and usage went from 16.2GB -> 14.8GB.
 Overall, of the 9GB evacuated from Young